 Sew down the two sides of the buckle strap to secure it into place, and taking the other part of the buckle strap and stitch it onto the center of the flap so that your more narrow strap will go through the buckle.

 Learn how to make an adorable quilted calendar that is great for home decor.
-Check out how to make your own calendar here: Adorable Quilted DIY Calendar
+Check out how to make your own calendar here: Quilted Wall Calendar (Video Tutorial)

 Free projects, giveaways, exclusive partner offers, and more straight to your inbox!